builtbybrayne/jQueryKillingQueue/README.md

 The callback passed in as the first argument should return a promise.
 If it does not, then KillingQueue cannot tell when the function completes, so assumes the function completes immediately.

 The upshot is that any queued callbacks are then also called immediately.
-Droppeable callbacks are also more likely to be called as there is a smaller window of time during which the queue is active.
+Droppeable callbacks are also more likely to be called as the queue is blocked for a shorter time.

 # JQuery
 This plugin relies on jQuery's Deferreds to work.
 It is however not a true jquery plugin as it does not extend jquery.